Pluvie/ion/doc/README.md

 **That's it!
 Quite a change right?**

-The reasoning behind this drastic approach are several.
+The reasons behind this drastic approach are several.
 Let's talk about the `int` type.
 ⚡️ION⚡️ defines this type as:

 > [...] the widest possible integer that can be operated with a single hardware